Analysis | The first cicadas are arriving, while the rest are on the brink

 How I awoke a cicada nymph

 The cicada that emerged Wednesday, featured in the top photo, was part of an experiment.
-I dug up a cicada nymph on March 27 and transferred it to a storage container with its surrounding soil.
+I dug up a cicada nymph March 27 and transferred it to a storage container with its surrounding soil.
 The storage container was placed in my basement at 72 degrees.

 I thought the nymph would immediately emerge and molt because the soil temperature rose above the mid-60s, which is the temperature thought to trigger a cicada emergence.
 But it remained buried in the soil.